Kaisei Kondo

 Kaisei Kondo (近藤 魁成) is a Japanese kickboxer, fighting out of Osaka, Japan.

-He was ranked the ninth best super featherweight kickboxer in the world by Combat Press between March and September 2022.
+He was ranked the ninth-best super featherweight kickboxer in the world by Combat Press between March and September 2022.

 Biography

 Early years

-The son of a karate instructor, Kaisei is one of 8 siblings, from an early age he followed the path of his elder brothers Kensei and Taisei into karate and kickboxing training.
+The son of a karate instructor, Kaisei is one of 8 siblings.
+From an early age he followed the path of his elder brothers, Kensei and Taisei, into karate and kickboxing training.

-Around the age of 8, he developed the Legg–Calvé–Perthes disease making him unable to walk for a time.
-During his recovery, he watched the 2011 inaugural Krush Championship Tournamen which inspired him to pursue his dream and become a professional kickboxer.
+Around the age of 8, he developed Legg–Calvé–Perthes disease making him unable to walk for a time.
+During his recovery, he watched the 2011 inaugural Krush Championship Tournament, which inspired him to pursue his dream and become a professional kickboxer.